Migrating from the RDS to the RDF-Active

 In moving to the RDF-Active, you will now find the following:

-- The RDF-Active is managed via a new self-service portal called RECAP.
+- The RDF-Active is managed via a new self-service portal called ReCAP that will support multiple RCS services.

-- We have introduced the concept of Research Groups.
-A Research Group is an administrative unit, typically led by a single PI, which is used to manage access to RCS resources such as Storage Allocations and future HPC systems.
-The Research Groups are managed (such as adding and removing members) via the RECAP portal.
-An individual may be a member of one or more Research Groups in RECAP.
+- We have introduced the concept of research groups.
+A research group is an administrative unit, typically led by a single PI, which is used to manage access to RCS resources such as storage allocations on the RDF-Active.
+Research groups are managed via the ReCAP portal.
+An individual may be a member of one or more research groups in ReCAP.

 - The RDF-Active is not directly accessible via the HPC services - please see our FAQ for more information.